TOAST-DOCS/Deploy/en/api-guide.md

   -F 'description=A binary file of some kind'
 ```

-> To call Deploy API with curl, add the --tlsv1.2 option.

 ### Sample Request For JAVA

 Below is an example of uploading binaries via API by using HttpClient library (httpclient 4.3.6).